PHPJasper/phpjasper/README.md

 PHPJasper is the best solution to compile and process JasperReports (.jrxml & .jasper files) just using PHP, in short: to generate reports using PHP.

 **Notes:**
-* PHPJasper Can be used regardless of your PHP Framework,
+* PHPJasper Can be used regardless of your PHP Framework
 * For PHP versions less than 7.1 see: [v1.16](https://github.com/PHPJasper/phpjasper/releases/tag/v1.16)